marcoonroad/marcoonroad.github.io/_posts/2018-09-29-The-Next-Blockchains-from-The-Future.md

 ## 2. Secure Multiparty Computations

 The general idea of SMC is to play a "game" without any player revealing their own secrets.
-A certain percentage of dishonest/colluding players is acceptable.
+A certain percentage of dishonest / colluding players is acceptable.
-Multiparty Computations "generalize" Zero-Knowledge Proofs (which Vitalik is planning to use to improve the Ethereum scalability & performance), [Homomorphic encryption](https://en.wikipedia.org/wiki/Homomorphic_encryption), Coin Tossing / Flipping protocols (a.k.a public/deterministic randomness) and [Functional Encryption](https://en.wikipedia.org/wiki/Functional_encryption) (this last one allows us to obfuscate the source code of our smart contracts).
+Multiparty Computations "generalize" Zero-Knowledge Proofs (which Vitalik is planning to use to improve the Ethereum scalability & performance), [Homomorphic encryption](https://en.wikipedia.org/wiki/Homomorphic_encryption), Coin Tossing / Flipping protocols (a.k.a public / deterministic randomness) and [Functional Encryption](https://en.wikipedia.org/wiki/Functional_encryption) (this last one allows us to obfuscate the source code of our smart contracts).
 They are implemented (mostly) with the